franckLdx/GraphqlSwapi/README.md

 **Fields**
 * name: The name of this species
 * classification: The classification of this species, such as "mammal" or "reptile"
-* designation The designation of this species
+* designation: The designation of this species
 * average_height: The average height of this species in centimeters
 * average_lifespan: The average lifespan of this species in years
 * eye_colors: List of common eye colors for this species, empty if this species does not typically have eyes